IrfanBhander/Vayuz/README.md

 # Pleasant Weather App

-A beautiful, optimistic weather application that focuses on presenting weather information in a positive, user-friendly way.
-Built with React, TypeScript, and Tailwind CSS.
+A beautiful, optimistic weather application with secure user authentication that focuses on presenting weather information in a positive, user-friendly way.
+Built with React, TypeScript, Tailwind CSS, and Node.js.

 ## 🌟 Key Features